National Animal Poison Prevention Week: What you need to know

 Trupanion claims data

-Trupanion has paid over $8 million in pet poison and toxicity claims over the past two decades.
-Data from the pet medical insurance provider also reveals that the most commonly claimed of toxicity in pets is chocolate ingestion, and food-related poisonings in general are more frequently claimed than those involving household poisons (specifically pest control), pharmaceuticals and plants.
+Trupanion has paid over $10.7 million in pet poison and toxicity claims over the past two decades.
+Data from the pet medical insurance provider also reveals that the most commonly claimed of toxicity in pets is chocolate ingestion.
+And food-related poisonings in general are more frequently claimed than those involving household poisons (specifically pest control), pharmaceuticals and plants.

-Certain types of pets appear more likely to be involved in pet poison and toxicity claims as well.
-Poodles, Pomeranians and Australian shepherds hold the highest rate of claims, while puppies and kittens are 2.5 times more likely to have a plant-related toxicity claim than older pets.
+Certain types of pets appear more likely to be involved in pet poison and toxicity claims.
+Miniature Goldendoodles, Australian Labradoodles and Vizslas currently hold the highest rate of claims, while puppies and kittens are 2.7 times more likely to have a plant-related toxicity claim and 3 times more likely to have a cannabis-related toxicity claim than older pets.